Teradata/stacki-wiki/Extend-Backend-Nodes.md

 software, and services will need to be installed and configured.

-There are several “levels” of installing applications in stacki, we’re going to look at the simplest case.
+There are several “levels” of installing applications in Stacki, we’re going to look at the simplest case.
 Assumptions are:

 1. The application to be installed is available as an RPM